ECB Cuts Interest Rates On Weaker Eurozone Growth Outlook

 The ECB said it will keep policy rates sufficiently restrictive for as long as necessary to achieve its price stability aim.

-Policymakers will continue to follow a data-dependent and meeting-by-meeting approach to determining the appropriate level and duration of restriction, the bank said.
+Policymakers will continue to follow a data-dependent and meeting-by-meeting approach to determining the appropriate level and duration of restriction, the bank added.

 'In particular, its interest rate decisions will be based on its assessment of the inflation outlook in light of the incoming economic and financial data, the dynamics of underlying inflation and the strength of monetary policy transmission,' the bank said.